iamsaurabhk/thesaurabhResume/pages/about-me/professional.md

 ## Areas of Interest <i class="fa fa-laptop fa-1x"></i>
-- Compiler engineering primarily the compiler frontent.
-I work on AST analysis, IR (LLVM IR) generation, and Code Optimizations.
+- Compiler engineering primarily the compiler frontend.
+I work on AST analysis, IR (LLVM IR) generation, and Code Optimizations
 - Static Analysis via the LLVM infrastructure including building linters such as clang-tidy checkers and enhancing the Clang Static Analyzer to peform more complex static analysis of source code
 - Dynamic Analysis using the Undefined Behavior sanitizer from the LLVM infrastrucure including enhancements to binary instrumentation for efficient dynamic analysis in resource constrained environments
 - Advance data structures and algorithms which are particularly useful in Compiler technologies development
-- Dedicated to driving innovation across the entire spectrum of software engineering, I continually seek novel approaches and cutting-edge technologies to enhance efficiency, performance, and user experience.
+- Dedicated to driving innovation across the entire spectrum of software engineering, I continually seek novel approaches and cutting-edge technologies to enhance efficiency, performance, and user experience
+- Enjoy mentoring junior engineers, providing guidance, and fostering knowledge sharing on technical subjects

 ## Job Experiences <i class="fa fa-building fa-1x"></i>